 Working spouses should continue making annual contributions to their 401(k) retirement savings plans.
 The maximum contribution you may contribute to a 401(k) in 2023 is $22,500, or $30,000 if you are 50 and older.
 A working spouse also may contribute up to $6,500 in 2023 to a non-working spouse’s IRA (or $7,500 for those age 50 and older) when the couple files joint tax returns and meets other income requirements.

 The longer you wait to claim Social Security, the greater the benefit you will receive.
 While you can begin claiming these benefits when you reach 62, non-working spouses should wait until they are 70 to receive the largest possible monthly benefits.
 However, when one or both spouses have significant health issues, this timing delay may not be possible.
 At a minimum, try to wait until age 67 to receive 85 percent of your full Social Security benefit.

 Even when couples stagger their retirement years, it is important that they do not lose sight of their expenses.
-Despite the freedom that retirement brings, the activities and experiences for which retirees hope to spend those golden years are rarely free.
+Despite the freedom that retirement can bring, the activities and experiences for which retirees hope to spend those golden years are rarely free.
 Couples should instead project and estimate a budget that will allow them to enjoy retirement without living beyond their means and squandering their hard-earned savings.

-Provenance Wealth Advisors, 515 E. Las Olas Blvd., Ft.
+Provenance Wealth Advisors (PWA), 200 E. Las Olas Blvd., 19th Floor, Ft.
 Lauderdale, FL 33301 (954) 712-8888.